What's a CD ladder? Is it worth it?

 While a CD ladder strategy works for some people, it won’t work for everyone.
 It all comes down to how you feel most comfortable saving.
 Some things to consider:

-Because there are so many different choices with CD ladders, your best option might be to check with an expert to see what opportunities are available and which CD ladder strategy (if any) is right for you.
+Because there are so many different choices with CD ladders, your best option might be to check with your personal financial advisor to see what opportunities are available and which CD ladder strategy (if any) is right for you.
 Remember, no matter where you end up investing, set your savings goals high so that you’ll need a ladder to reach them.